 Workers’ Compensation Benefits Available to Injured Workers

 Under Pennsylvania workers’ compensation law, injured victims may qualify for one or more benefits, including medical expenses, lost wages, and disability benefits.
-The most common types of compensation benefits of coverage that our Scranton workers’ compensation lawyers can help you receive include, but are not limited to:
+The most common types of compensation benefits that our Scranton workers’ compensation lawyers can help you get include:

-- Temporary Total Disability (TTD): Temporary Total Disability (TTD) benefits often bridge the gap for those seeking construction accident litigation help while they heal.
-However, after 104 weeks on TTD, the insurer may require you to undergo an Impairment Rating Evaluation to determine if you are still eligible for TTD or partial disability.
+- Temporary Total Disability (TTD): TTD benefits help people who need money while they recover from an injury.
+After 104 weeks on TTD, the insurer may ask you to have an Impairment Rating Evaluation.
+This will help decide if you still qualify for TTD or partial disability.

 - Permanent Total Disability Benefits: If the doctor determines your condition will not improve, preventing you from returning, you could receive permanent total disability wages.
 You will receive two-thirds of your average weekly salary at the time of your injury.
 This amount may change depending on whether you receive Social Security disability benefits.

-- Permanent Partial Disability Benefits: If the doctor says you have a partial disability that will not improve, you may receive two-thirds of your current and pre-injury wages for a maximum of 500 weeks.
+- Permanent Partial Disability Benefits: If your doctor says you have a partial disability that won’t improve, you may receive two-thirds of your current wages.
+This also applies to your wages before the injury.
+This can last for up to 500 weeks.

 - Specific Loss Benefits: If you have lost the use of a body part, you are eligible for specific loss benefits.
 Examples of injuries and bodily function loss include loss of limb, hearing loss, partial or complete blindness, and disfigurement.
-You can only collect specific loss benefits for a specific amount of time, so consult with a workers’ comp lawyer to learn what you may qualify for.
+You can collect certain loss benefits for a limited time.
+Talk to a workers’ comp lawyer to determine what you qualify for.

 - Medical Expenses: Workers’ compensation covers any medical expenses you might have, treatment, or rehabilitation related to your workplace injuries.
 In the event of home modifications needed, this can also be used for those costs.

-- Lost Wages: If you are out of employment for more than seven days because of the injury, you may receive approximately two-thirds of your salary.
+- Lost Wages: If you can’t work for more than seven days because of your injury, you might receive about two-thirds of your salary.

-- Death Benefits: If a loved one dies due to their injuries, the family can recover death benefits within 300 weeks of the injury and reimbursement for funeral expenses.
+- Death Benefits: If a loved one dies from their injuries, the family can get death benefits within 300 weeks.
+They can also receive money for funeral costs.

 How to File Workers’ Compensation Claims After a Workplace Accident in Scranton, PA